Canonical Decompositions of 3-Connected Graphs: Nested or crossed: analysing corner diagrams

 \begin{lem} If two nontrivial tri-separations $(A,B)$ and $(C,D)$ of a 3-connected graph~$G$ cross so that no two opposite corner-separators have size three, then~$G=K_4$. \end{lem} \begin{proof} This proof is supported by \autoref{fig:wickedK4}.
 Since no two opposite corner-separators have size three, we find two adjacent corners whose separators have size at most two by \autoref{submod}.
 Say these are the corners $X$ and $Y$ for $\{A,C\}$ and $\{A,D\}$, respectively.
 As $G$ is 3-connected, both corners~$X$ and $Y$ must be empty.
-Since $(A,B)$ is a tri-separation, $A\sm B$ contains some vertex~$a$.
+Since $(A,B)$ is a tri-separation, it is also a mixed-separation, and by the definition of mixed-separation we have that $A\sm B$ contains some vertex~$a$.
 Since $X$ and $Y$ are empty, the vertex~$a$ lies in the link for~$A$.
 As $G$ is 3-connected, $a$ has degree at least three.
 Since $X$ and $Y$ are empty, and since the corner-separators at~$X$ and $Y$ have size at most two, some edge incident to~$a$ is a jumping edge.
 Let $b$ denote the other endvertex of this jumping edge, so $b$ lies in the link for~$B$.

 Since $(A,B)$ is nontrivial, there is a cycle $O$ included in~$G[A]$.
 As $X$ and $Y$ are empty, the vertices of this cycle lie in the two corner-separators at~$X$ and~$Y$.
 The two corner-separators share the vertex~$a$, and have size at most two, hence $O$ must be a triangle which contains~$a$ and whose other two vertices $c,d$ lie in the links for~$C$ and~$D$, respectively.
 Thus $cd$ is another jumping edge.
 Therefore, the separators at the two corners besides $X$ and~$Y$ have size at most two.
 By symmetry, we find that the two corners besides $X$ and $Y$ are empty, and that $bcd$ is a triangle.
 Hence~$G=K_4$. \end{proof}